edgedb/edgedb/docs/cheatsheets/repl.rst

       - List indexes.

     * - ``\dump <filename>``
-      - Dump the current database to file.
+      - Dump the current |branch| to file.

     * - ``\restore <filename>``
-      - Restore the database from a dump file.
+      - Restore the |branch| from a dump file.

     * - ``\s, \history``
       - Show query history